 In addition to the two cases mentioned above, you will want to manually create user accounts with the USERS > User Add/Update page when you want to override the default quarantine, virus and spam checking settings for specific account holders.
 Creating the account before the Barracuda Email Security Gateway automatically creates it enables you to initially configure the account settings if they are different from the default settings for other users.

-For example, if you want your users to be able to maintain their own whitelists and blocklists of email addresses and domains, but you don’t want to use resources on the Barracuda Email Security Gateway to store quarantine messages, or you don’t want to have to train or depend on users to manage their quarantine inboxes, you can easily create accounts from the USERS > User Add/Update page for one or more users and disable their quarantine inbox(es).
+For example, if you want your users to be able to maintain their own Allow Lists and Block Lists of email addresses and domains, but you don’t want to use resources on the Barracuda Email Security Gateway to store quarantine messages, or you don’t want to have to train or depend on users to manage their quarantine inboxes, you can easily create accounts from the USERS > User Add/Update page for one or more users and disable their quarantine inbox(es).
 Then, on the USERS > User Features page, enable the features over which you want those users to have control by entering the same list of new account names (email addresses) in the User Account(s): text box in the User Features Override section of the page.

 Account Creation by Users